[GAP Analysis] – What and How? – All You Need To Know

 How to conduct GAP analysis?

-GAP analysis often conducted on a piece of paper with four columns, each representing Preset state, Future State, GAPs and Recommendation/Solution.
+GAP analysis often conducted on a piece of paper with four columns, each representing Present state, Future State, GAPs and Recommendation/Solution.
 Before doing GAP analysis, one need to construct organizational goals.
 Effective goals are specific, measurable, attainable, realistic and with the timeline.
 Before starting gap analysis, all goals must be clear and quantifiable so that the gap can be measured.

 To conduct a GAP analysis, you need to focus on below elements: